Why do cats stand on their hind legs?

 Isn’t that amazing?

-The important thing is that they look cute and irresistible, so take a photo of your cat standing on its hind legs and share it with us!
+Whatever the reason, they look cute and irresistible.
+If your cat stands on its back legs, we’d love to see it!
+Take a photo of your cat standing on its hind legs and share it with us!